Doubly Robust Estimator for Off-Policy Evaluation with Large Action Spaces: Proposed estimator

 The first term of MDR is the baseline estimator, which uses the regression model $\hat{q}$ to incorporate the parametric approach.
 The second term incorporates the importance weight $w(x_i, e_i)$ on the action embedding space to weight the residuals of the estimated expected reward function, having the doubly robust structure.

-Intuitively, MDR is supposed to estimate the value function of the evaluation policy more accurately than IPS since MDR has a lighter importance weight than IPS to mitigate the high variance.
-At the same time, it has doubly robust properties, which require weaker assumptions to be unbiased than MIPS.
+Intuitively, MDR is supposed to estimate the value function $V(\pi_e)$ of the evaluation policy $\pi_e$ more accurately than the existing estimators.
+Compared to IPS, MDR uses importance weight $w(x, e)$ in the action embedding space $\calE$ whose cardinality is much smaller than the action space $\calA$ where the importance weight of IPS $w(x, a)$ is defined.
+Thus, MDR is supposed to have a much lower variance than IPS.
+In comparison with MIPS, MDR is supposed to be unbiased under the situation where MIPS is not because MDR incorporated the regression model $q(x, a, e)$ to capture the direct effect of action $a$ on the reward $r$ that MIPS ignored.
 We theoretically analyze the statistical properties of MDR in the following subsection.